austinmw312/Reddit-Analytics-Platform/reddit-analytics/instructions/instructions.md

 - Number of Posts: Total posts that fall under the category
 - Interaction: Clicking on a category card opens a side panel displaying all posts belonging to that category

-### 5. Manage Categories

-#### 5.1 Add New Category

-**Action**: Users can add new theme categories.

-**Process**:

-- Opens a modal with a form to input the category name and description
-- Upon adding, the theme analysis process re-runs to include the new category

 ## File Structure

 ```